-- 1/2 cup buttermilk
+- ½ cup buttermilk*

 - Whisk all glaze ingredients together in a small bowl.
-When on the wire rack, poke holes into the top of warm bread with a toothpick or other small object.
+While lemon loaf is on the wire rack, poke holes into the top of warm bread with a toothpick or other small object.
 Drizzle half of the glaze on top of the bread and spread it around into the holes.
-Allow this layer to set for a minute or so before adding another layer.
-You may have some left over if you don't like a lot of glaze.
+Allow this layer to set for a minute or so before adding another layer on top.

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.